thespags/InstanceCurrencyTracker/README.md

 Feel free to comment for additional features or suggestions.

+## Queuing
+For the current player, you can queue to a single instance or all unlocked instances by the icon for the instance type.
+You can dequeue by clicking the instance again or the icon which will dequeue all instances.

+By default, the difficulty is set to the highest (as of phase 3 that's Titan Runed Beta).
+However you can select which difficulty under the options tab.
+If multiple difficulties are selected, you will be queued to all types for that instance.
+Currently, difficulty is _not_ per character but account wide.

+Note: Blizzard does not let you queue across instance types. i.e. You cannot queue to dungeons and raids.

 ## Viewing Frame
 By default the addon window is anchored to the Looking For Group Frame (`i` by default).
 This can be disabled in the options menu, and replaced with a minimap icon.